hoodiecrow/ConsTcl/README.md

 ```
 proc ::constcl::do-for {exps env} {
+    # make clauses a Tcl list
     set clauses [splitlist [car $exps]]
     set body [cdr $exps]
     set ids {}
     set seqs {}
     for {set i 0} {$i < [llength $clauses]} {incr i} {
         set clause [lindex $clauses $i]
+        # insert the first part of the clause in the ids structure
         lset ids $i [car $clause]
+        # run the second part of the clause through for-seq and insert in seqs
         lset seqs $i [for-seq [cadr $clause] $env]
     }
     set res {}
     for {set item 0} {$item < [llength [lindex $seqs 0]]} {incr item} {
+        # for each iteration of the sequences
         set x {}
         for {set clause 0} {$clause < [llength $clauses]} {incr clause} {
+            # for each clause
+            # list append to x the Lisp list of the id and the iteration
             lappend x [list [lindex $ids $clause] [lindex $seqs $clause $item]]
         }
+        # list append to res a let expression with the ids and iterations and the body
         lappend res [list #L [list {*}$x] {*}[splitlist $body]]
     }
     return $res